Autodiscovery

 Pull Request

-One pull request per crawler
+to create one pull request per change

 Crawlers